Rabin M Joshi

 • Mistake: thermos brewing with leaves inside → Fix: brew separately, strain, then transfer.

-• Mistake: boiling delicate tea into bitterness → Fix: use gentler water for green/white tea; let the leaf do the work.
+• Mistake: boiling delicate tea into bitterness → Fix: use gentler water for green/white tea.

 Thermos method (stay hot, never bitter)